 As part of the ordinary course of business, the Company owns interests in agency securitizations established by third parties that it does not consolidate as it does not have the power to direct the significant activities of those entities under ASC 810.
-During the six months ended June 30, 2014, the Company sold \$14,476 million of US government agency-issued securities to the agencies which were placed into their securitization vehicles.
+During the year ended December 31, 2014, the Company sold \$24,855 million of US government agency-issued securities to the agencies which were placed into their securitization vehicles.

 The Company generally de-recognizes those securities from its Statement of Financial Condition as it has relinquished control over those securities.
 However, in certain situations, the Company sells government agency-issued securities to be included in agency securitizations and retains a callable class security that allows the Company to reacquire the transferred assets at some point post-securitization at a fixed price.
-As long as the Company retains that callable security, it does not relinquish control over the transferred securities.
-As a result, the Company was not able to de-recognize these transferred assets and continues to record them in its Statement of Financial Condition.
-As of June 30, 2014, the Company continues to recognize \$43 million of transferred US government agency-issued securities and associated liabilities of \$39 million due to the retention of the callable class securities.
-As of June 30, 2014, the Company did not exercise any of these callable class securities.
+As long as the Company retains that callable security, it does not relinguish control over the transferred securities.
+As a result, the Company is not able to de-recognize these transferred assets and continues to record them in its Statement of Financial Condition.
+As of December 31, 2014, the Company continues to recognize \$50 million of transferred US government agency-issued securities and associated liabilities of \$43 million due to the retention of the callable class securities.
+As of December 31, 2014, the Company did not exercise any of these callable class securities.

-The Company's positions in and associated maximum exposure to loss in all agency securitization vehicles, including those established by third parties, as of June 30, 2014 was \$2,739 million (exclusive of amounts recoverable from US agency guarantees), and was recorded as Financial instruments owned, at fair value in the Statement of Financial Condition.
+The Company's positions in and associated maximum exposure to loss in all agency securitization vehicles, including those established by third parties, as of December 31, 2014 was \$3,258 million (exclusive of amounts recoverable from US agency guarantees), and was recorded as Financial instruments owned, at fair value in the Statement of Financial Condition.